 Generally, you have an Internet router at home that’s already acting as a DHCP server, so most of the time there’s no need to use anything else for this.

-Anyway, in some cases the Raspberry Pi can do a fantastic job as a DHCP server, either to experiment this network concept or for real use with specific network requirements.
-For example, I’ve tried this in the past with a wireless router.
-The DHCP server was on the Wi-Fi network and the Raspberry Pi routed the traffic to the Ethernet network (you can find the article about this here).
+Anyway, in some cases, the Raspberry Pi can do a fantastic job as a DHCP server, either to experiment with this network concept or for a real use with specific network requirements.
+I’ve tried this in the past with a wireless router.
+The DHCP server was on the Wi-Fi network and the Raspberry Pi routed the traffic to the Ethernet network (learn more about this here).